davidahouse/SwiftProtocolExtensions/README.md

 # SwiftProtocolExtensions
-A playground for exploring Protocol Extensions
+A playground for exploring Protocol Extensions.

+Open the playground in Xcode 7 and make sure to render the markdown.
+Enjoy!